 - Understand your actions are being observed.
 Your adversary is watching you watch them; you are never completely alone.

-- Every device in your system is potentially under opposition control.
-Your VOIP phone, your Telepresence system, your laptop, tablet and even cell phone, are all potentially compromised.
+- Trust no one.
+Trust no device.
+Every device in your system is potentially under opposition control.
+Your computers, networks, VOIP phone, your Telepresence system, your laptop, tablet and even cell phone, are all potentially compromised.
 Architect your enterprise to ensure penetrated systems are detected, isolated and their comms grounded.

 - Even in the complex heterogenous world of modern enterprise IT you can find boundaries and control points.
 Know where they are and how to leverage them to your advantage.
 Establish rules at every gate.